 As a newcomer to the Halloween franchise, I am less experienced with the later sequels to have any attachment to the worldbuilding, and I controversially thought Rob Zombie’s film was an interesting angle despite all his obnoxious signatures, but the boldness of Halloween 2018 was alluring in the visual confidence – a new start, so to speak.
 It served a refreshing reboot with a thriller pacing, professional acting, attentive characterization and crisp cinematography; high production values were undeniable to provide a competent reboot of the franchise vision.
-The film also provided an interesting insight, too, on the lasting trauma of a slasher scenario on survivors, normally overlooked in psychologically implications – the legacy of such a disaster, whether concerning the individual, Laurie specifically, or the community as in this latest instalment.
-Halloween Kills (2021) is an immediate continuation of the Halloween (2018), as with Halloween 2 (1981) to Halloween 1 (1978), and develops an interesting, separate timeline emergent from the John Carpenter’s 1978 original – a new sequel line that’s an alternate reality.
-The new identity it cultivated, however, is poorly executed in this sequel – a focus on the characters in their confrontation to relentless evil that is Michael Myers, including the folly of their fear to anxiety, and a stylish spotlight on the carnage following his animalistic routines.
-Instead, we have a film which is indecisive as it is flayed – it does not know where to head from the last and merely indulges the tropes we predictably adore as some salvation from the confused mediocrity.
+The film also provided an interesting insight, too, on the lasting trauma of a slasher scenario on survivors, normally overlooked in psychological implications – the legacy of such a disaster, whether concerning the individual, Laurie specifically, or the community as in this latest installment.
+Halloween Kills (2021) is an immediate continuation of Halloween (2018), as with Halloween 2 (1981) to Halloween 1 (1978), and develops an interesting, separate timeline emergent from John Carpenter’s 1978 original – a new sequel line that’s an alternate reality.
+The new identity it cultivated, however, is poorly executed in this sequel – a focus on the characters in their confrontation to the relentless evil that is Michael Myers, including the folly of their fear to anxiety, and a stylish spotlight on the carnage following his animalistic routines.
+Instead, we have a film that is indecisive as it is flayed – it does not know where to head from the last and merely indulges the tropes we predictably adore as some salvation from the confused mediocrity.

 Starting with flashbacks of reimagined segments from the 1978 film, which is the respected progenitor to all these events, Halloween Kills distinguishes itself early in a particular confidence to alter this – it will retain an independent identity; it’ll additionally be a film concerned with the effects of Michael Myers as much as the spectacle of his rampage.
 Halloween Kills soon descends into violence, as the audience expects from a slasher fundamentally, between sequences expressing the themes, notably the consequences of trauma individually or in a community, alongside reaffirming the characters’ wrecked lives in consequence of Michael – an incarnate of evil in their mind.
 Michael’s destructive effects – whether from the 2018 entry or the original film – are persistently clear, fuelling worse rifts and ramifications.
 Communities are driven into a paranoid mob, families are broken apart from tragedies and victims endure with an overwhelming anxiety (or wounds) affecting any ordinary existence.
 The whole main cast, even the authorities, are powerless in any plan to confront Michael Myers, effectively immobilized or spurred into silly antics; their helpless, terrified state reflected in the standstill plot which is only occasionally jolted from absurd overreactions due to culminative anxiety.